-Roshni Goyate, Sharan Hunjan, Sheena Patel and Sunnah Khan are four writers that make up the talented collective 4 BROWN GIRLS WHO WRITE and bring their radical, polyphonic performance style to bear on a series of individual pamphlets that still resonate with their collaborative force.
-Each author’s discreet publication is a stand-alone work, published as a set of poetry and prose pamphlets, highlighting the daring, brilliant writing that characterises both the group and each individual author.
+4 BROWN GIRLS WHO WRITE are Roshni Goyate, Sharan Hunjan, Sheena Patel and Sunnah Khan.
+These four writers that make up this talented collective bring their radical, polyphonic performance style to bear on a series of individual pamphlets that still resonate with their collaborative force.
+Each author’s discreet publication is a stand-alone work, published here as a set of poetry and prose pamphlets, highlighting the daring, brilliant writing that characterises both the group and each individual author.

 4 BROWN GIRLS WHO WRITE includes four individual pamphlets enclosed in a specially designed wrap...